zafar-saleem/brela-test/README.md

 The development process that I followed for this project is based on pull requests.
 I have two branches `master` and `develop`.
 I create feature branch from develop branch.
 Work on a feature and push all the changes to that feature branch.
 Then I make a pull request which could be used for code review purpose other than triggering CI github action.
 Then it is merged with develop branch upon successful code review/pull request in this case.
 For release I create a new `tag` and push it and launch it.

 ### DevOps
 As mentioned above I used Github Actions as CI/CD.
 When the pull request is created for the feature it triggers github action and the feature is deployed to dev/staging environment, for which I used netlify.
 When I create a new tag with a release verion and push it, it triggers deployment to production.
+The workflow for CI/CD can be found in `/.github/workflows/` folder.

 ### Code Quality
 I wrote the entire project in components and pages architecture which means there will be separate pages and those pages will contain components.
 I wrote all the code very readable and easy to follow.
 I also used `JSDocs` to document the entire code.
 In addition, I used `create-react-app`'s default `eslint` configuration keep the quality of the code intact.